WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Sale Star effect does a little effect instead of vanishing.\
 False Sons Aurelionite Fragment now has Green or Red tiered visuals.

+Twisted Scavs get Beads of Fealty for decor.

 ##
 Report bugs to @Wolfo.wolfo in the Risk of Rain 2 discord or RoR2 Modding discord.\